anybox/anytracker/README.rst

   $ ./bin/openerp_command run-tests -d dbname -m anytracker

-Or better, if you installed nose in your buildout
+Or better, if you installed nose in your buildout.
+Add nose-exclude egg in your buildout. (exclude plugin for nose --exclude-dir)

-  $ ./bin/nosetests -d dbname -- addons-anytracker/anytracker/
+  $ ./bin/nosetests -d dbname -- addons-anytracker/anytracker/ --exclude-dir=anytracker/anytracker/history

 Author
 ======